TheBobbyLlama/coh-builder/README.md

 ![Project Screenshot](/snapshot.png?raw=true)

-The data from this site was exported from the Mids Reborn Hero Designer desktop program. (https://midsreborn.com/)
+The data used by this project was exported from the Mids Reborn Hero Designer desktop program. (https://midsreborn.com/)